blockchaindev90/BSCTokenSniper/README.md

 ## TELEGRAM GROUP: https://t.me/+KXvQjzlHv8c2NGU1 - please join to assist in development, ask questions, share any successes etc.
 ## BSCTokenSniper v2.2 in development and will be released in next few days.

-## BSCTokenSniper v2.1 Beta available
+## BSCTokenSniper v2.1.1 Beta available
-# BSCTokenSniper v2.1.1 Beta
 Improvements:
 - Added code blacklist (rug_function.txt): the program will ignore any program with code that is in this file
 - Added min liquidity checker (won't buy token unless it has certain amount of liquidity) - edit threshold in config.json